Today we’ll answer the 7 most important questions related to heat injuries at the job site.

 - NIOSH has a handy guide to help and urges that employers should seek to ensure that their workers are not exposed to combinations of metabolic and environmental heat greater than the applicable Recommended Alert Limits (RALs) and Recommended Exposure Limits (RELs)

-- OSHA has a similar method used to determine the metabolic work rate which is then used to determine the Threshold Limit Value (TLV) or Action Limit (AL)
+- OSHA has a similar method used to determine the metabolic work rate.

 How hot are my workers getting?